I just received a great question from from one of our visitors…

 Am I applying for both a loan, and a line of credit?
 Where does the possibility of any cash equity affect me?

 What I had been told was: This is to be a simple transferral of my home to the company, with no further mortgage payments from me for the rest of my life.
-Upon my passing, you assume full ownership of the property.
+Upon my passing, the bank will own my home.
 Am I too simple and naive in my understanding and explanation?

 I remain interested and confused.